musthafa1122/pu-coding-challenge/README.md

 ## dependencies

 1. ng-zorro : For design pattern and better UI experience
-2. ngxs: This store management used for Consistency and Maintainability.
-It helps us to make development faster.
+2. ngxs: This store management, is used for stability and maintenance.
+This helps to accelerate development.

 ## Development server